balena-io/docs/pages/reference/OS/network.md

 ## WiFi Setup

-If you entered your WiFi SSID and passphrase when you downloaded {{ $names.os.lower }} from the dashboard, you should have a file called `resin-wifi` in the folder `/system-connections/` (as mentioned above, this is found in the boot partition of your image).
+If you entered your WiFi SSID and passphrase when you downloaded balenaOS from the dashboard, you should have a file called `resin-wifi` in the folder `/system-connections/` (as mentioned above, this is found in the boot partition of your image).

 ```
 [connection]